 LAS extends the importance of engaging diverse stakeholders to foster collaborations for serving underprivileged communities.
-In this spirit, LAS recently held meetings with prominent representatives to assist the community promptly.
+In this spirit, LAS recently held meetings with prominent representatives to assist the community n another productive meeting, LAS was honored to meet Mr. Ram Nath Mishra (General Secretary, World Hindu Federation) on September 13, 2023.
+The meeting aimed to explore collaborative opportunities in strategic litigation, leveraging his expertise and insights to advance justice and equality.